 instead of the nettle the myrtle will grow” (Is 55,13a).

-Christianity continued to use myrtle, now for its sense of purity and fidelity, to crown new Christians in early times or by representing the Virgin with a branch as a sign of virginity.
+Christianity used myrtle, now for its sense of purity and fidelity, to crown new Christians in early times or by representing the Virgin with a branch as a sign of virginity.
 Today the symbol of virginity is often attributed to the myrtle wedding crown.

 It is considered a romantic love symbol and used in church decorations, party rooms, and bridal bouquets or crowns.